Frequently Asked Questions

 What are the deadlines for submitting faculty applications for hire and promotion?

 CAP reviews applications on a monthly basis, with the exception of summer recess (August-September).
-Once your completed application is submitted by your Department Chair to OFAA, it will be submitted for review by CAP.
+Once your completed application is submitted by your Department to OFAA, it will be submitted for review by CAP.
 Applications must be complete and submitted 6 weeks in advance of the anticipated CAP meeting.

 What is the mentoring program?